-Foreigners who are living in Finland permanently have the right to social assistance and are subject to the same eligibility conditions which apply to citizens of Finland.
+Foreigners, who are living in Finland permanently have the right to social assistance and are subject to the same eligibility conditions which apply to citizens of Finland.
 The permanence of the residence is assessed by Kela.
 If you live in Finland temporarily, you will usually only be entitled to necessary emergency social assistance (e.g. food and acutely needed medicines).
 The assistance is awarded in the form of vouchers.

 Social assistance consists of three components: basic social assistance, supplementary social assistance and preventive social assistance.
 The basic social assistance applications are handled by Kela.
-The need to basic social assistance is determined by calculating the applicant’s (or family’s) net income (income before deduction for taxes), assets and expenses.
-If you have special expenses which are not covered by basic social assistance you can apply to your municipality for supplementary or preventive social assistance.
+The need for basic social assistance is determined by calculating the applicant’s (or family’s) net income (income before deduction for taxes), assets and expenses.
+If you have special expenses, which are not covered by basic social assistance you can apply to your municipality for supplementary or preventive social assistance.

-Basic social assistance is 497,29 euros a month for person living alone.
-The basic amount ishould cover the essential costs of daily living, such as food and clothing.
-Other basic expenses which are taken into account up to a reasonable amount are i.e. rent, medical expenses, daycare costs etc. You must be prepared to show proof of your expenses (i.e. in the form of a rental agreement or invoice).
+Basic social assistance is 497,29 euros a month for a person living alone.
+The basic amount should cover the essential costs of daily living, such as food and clothing.
+Other basic expenses, which are taken into account up to a reasonable amount are i.e. rent, medical expenses, daycare costs etc. You must be prepared to show proof of your expenses (i.e. in the form of a rental agreement or invoice).
 Usually Kela recognises the expenses as such unless they are considered to be unreasonably large.

 Apply for social assistance online or print out a paper application for social basic social assistance (TO1e) and mail it to Kela along with the supporting documents.
 If you cannot apply for basic social assistance online or on a paper form, you can do so verbally.
-Contact Kela’s customer service at 020 634 2550 or a Kela’s customer service point.
+Contact Kela’s customer service at 020 634 2550 or Kela’s customer service point.

 If you apply for a benefit for the first time after moving to Finland and your entitlement to benefits provided by Kela has not yet been determined, you should complete form Y 77e ‘Application – Social security coverage when moving to Finland’ and submit it with your application to Kela.

 The Social Insurance Institution of Finland (Kela) grants meal subsidy to students.
-You don’t have to apply for the benefit, you just have to show your student ID card at the restaurant to get your meal at the reduced price.
+You don’t have to apply for the benefit, you just have to show your student ID card at the restaurant to get your meal at a reduced price.
 Students can get lunch at an affordable price in all of the restaurants on the University of Oulu campuses.
 Foreign students who study full-time or as exchange students at a Finnish institution of higher education are also entitled to meal subsidy.

 The biggest housing provider for students in Oulu is the Student Housing Foundation of Northern Finland, better known as PSOAS.
 The Foundation offers over 5 500 apartments including studios, flat shares and family flats around Oulu.
-Often, the student residential buildings have a sauna, laundry facilities and recreation rooms for joint use.
+Often, the student residential buildings have a sauna, laundry facilities and recreational rooms for joint use.
 A good way to get to know your neighbours is to participate in the resident’s committee activities.
-The largest student housing area in the city is Linnanmaa with approx. 1 500 apartments and situated right next to the University.
+The largest student housing area in the city is Linnanmaa with approx. 1 500 apartments situated right next to the University.
 Other areas with lots of student residents are Toppila and Alppila, and closer to the city centre Välkkylä and Tuira.